 Non-compete obligations towards agents are enforceable.
-As the principal bears all risks connected with the sale and purchase of the products or services, antitrust law generally does not apply (Guidelines on Vertical Restraints of 10 May 2010, paragraphs 12 et seq, 18 and 49).
+As the principal bears all risks connected with the sale and purchase of the products or services, antitrust law generally does not apply (Guidelines on Vertical Restraints of 10 May 2010, paragraphs 12 et seq, 18 and 49, now replaced by the Guidelines on Vertical Restraints of 30 June 2022, paragraph 29 et seq, with special comments on agency agreements in the platform in paragraphs 46 et seq).
 Only specific limits apply to post-contractual non-compete obligations that were stipulated before termination: they must be limited to a two-year period, to the agent's territory or customers, and to the contractual products or services, and they must be done in writing and delivered to the agent.
 The principal is obliged to pay indemnity for the non-compete obligation's term (section 90a HGB).